PIGWEB-EU/FAIR-guidelines/README.md

 potentially valuable data.
 Rather than constantly reinventing the wheel by generating similar data over and over again, we can make use of the work of fellow researchers.
 This is one of the aims of the FAIR principles.
-When data is made FAIR, re-using it in other research becomes much easier.
-This requires, among other things, that data is formatted so it can be easily used with data science tools and that it is well documented, so its background and the options for re-use can be easily understood.
+When data is made FAIR, reusing it in other research becomes much easier.
+This requires, among other things, that data is formatted so it can be easily used with data science tools and that it is well documented, so its background and the options for reuse can be easily understood.
 And, of course, the data should be available for download online so that it can be easily found and downloaded.

 It is often overlooked that publishing FAIR data allows you to get credit for your work.
-First, the simple fact that others can more easily get and re-use your data will increase the chance that it gets cited.
+First, the simple fact that others can more easily get and reuse your data will increase the chance that it gets cited.
 Moreover, connecting a suitable license to your data, requiring attribution, ensures your work gets appropriate credits.